junovhs/git-trek/README.md

 ---

-*Made with 🚀 and rust by developers who think git should be more fun*
+*Made with coffee and rust by developers who think git should be more fun*